Kreidl/selfservice_multicloud/README.md

 Create a Role with the permissions to create resources, start,stop and delete<br/>
 Create an app registration and copy client and tenantId in the secrets file<br/>
 Create a new secret and copy the value in the secrets file<br/>

+## Authentication
+For this a ldap statefulSet is deployed (see in authentication folder)<br/>
+define the LDAP Domain --> Admin password needs to be in secret